Maureen O'Hara (financial economist): Positions held

 O'Hara was the executive editor of the Review of Financial Studies (1999–2005).
 She has served as president of the Western Finance Association, and as president of the American Finance Association.
 O'Hara is on the board of trustees of TIAA and was a director of New Star Financial.
 She has also served as board chair of Investment Technology Group, Inc. (ITG).
 She has consulted for a number of companies and organizations, including Microsoft, Merrill Lynch, Credit Suisse First Boston, the New York Stock Exchange, Bristol-Myers Squibb, and the World Federation of Exchanges.
 O'Hara is an advisor to Symbiont, Ava Labs and BMLL Technologies Ltd.

-O'Hara has been a faculty member at Johnson, serving as an assistant professor from 1979–1984, associate professor from 1985–1988 and full professor since 1989.
+O'Hara has been a faculty member at Johnson, serving as an assistant professor from 1979 to 1984, associate professor from 1985 to 1988 and full professor since 1989.
 She has held visiting faculty appointments at UCLA, the London Business School, the University of New South Wales, the Hong Kong University of Science and Technology, Cambridge University and the University of Technology Sydney.
 She earned her BS in economics from the University of Illinois in 1975, her MS in economics in 1976, and her PhD in finance from Northwestern University in 1979.